erhant/moonmath/elliptic-curves/README.md

 > Regardless of this fact, the pairing groups for the torsion group at $k=4$ is equal to the pairing groups computed for $k=1$ in this exercise!
 >
 > See this [code](./pairings.sage) here for a better presentation of this exercise.
+>
+> I have opened an issue about this exercise and the things discussed in particular: [see here](https://github.com/LeastAuthority/moonmath-manual/issues/84).

 ## Exercise 83 🔴